tinyheero/survutils/README.md

 [![CRAN\_Status\_Badge](http://www.r-pkg.org/badges/version/survutils)](http://cran.r-project.org/package=survutils)

 An R package for Survival Analysis.
-This package mainly serves as a wrapper around various survival analysis functions (e.g. `coxph`, `survdiff`) to provide a more inituitive interface.
+This package mainly serves as a wrapper around various survival analysis functions (e.g. `coxph`, `survdiff`) to provide a more inituitive interface and output in [tidy data format](http://vita.had.co.nz/papers/tidy-data.pdf).
 It has the following features (grouped by major topics):

 Cox Regression

 -   `get_cox_res`: Run univariate or multivariate cox regression.
 -   `plot_cox_res`: Generates a forest plot of the univariate or multivariate cox regression results from `get_cox_res`.

-Kaplan Meier Estimates/Cuvres
+Kaplan Meier Estimates/Curves

 -   `get_surv_prob`: Calculates the survival probability at specified times from a survival curve.
 -   `get_nrisk_tbl`: Provides a number at risk table as [typically seen in publications](https://mcfromnz.wordpress.com/2011/11/06/kaplan-meier-survival-plot-with-at-risk-table/).